Painting Restoration – a snapshot of what’s involved

 What can you do to repair a damaged painting?

 There’s a lot a qualified painting restorer can do to help an old or damaged painting.
-Perhaps surprisingly to some people, none of it involves using a magic wand.
-Though many people seem to view painting restoration as something quite magical.
-First I’ll usually try to work out the cause of the damage.
+Many people seem to view painting restoration as something quite mysterious and magical.
+In fact, painting repair generally involves a lot of manual, painstaking and sometimes time-consuming work.
+But first I’ll try to work out the cause of the damage.
 That’s because it might effect the way I choose to restore the artwork and the materials I select.
-Then I’ll focus on repairing the damaged painting.
+Then I’ll focus on the repair work.

-When a paint layer is cracked or has suffered paint loss, this usually involves introducing a special adhesive to secure the damaged paint.
-It ensures that the paint doesn’t start to lift or suffer further loss.
+When a paint layer is cracked or has suffered paint loss, this commonly involves introducing a special adhesive to secure the damaged paint.
+The adhesive will prevent the paint from lifting or suffering further loss.
 Once the paint is secure, any paint losses can be filled and retouched.
-This can completely mask the damages so you wouldn’t even know they were there.
+This treatment can completely mask the damages so you wouldn’t even know they were there.
 If your painting has developed a tear to the canvas then the broken and ruffled canvas threads can be re-woven and sealed back together.
 By re-weaving a tear in this way, you can quite successfully hide it from view.
 A painting can be carefully cleaned to remove a disturbing dirt layer.
 And a varnish removal treatment can be undertaken to remove a darkened varnish.
 Refer to my article about ‘Cleaning a Painting’ to find out more about either of these treatments.

 Painting detail with a large tear in the canvas